An Insider's Guide to the Best Places to Visit in the North Dordogne Area

 Disused light grey buildings without roofs and 1940

-The preserved village of Oradour sur Glane
+The preserved village of Oradour-sur-Glane

-Visit the museum to learn all the details about what happened to the events and then explore the village at your leisure with its rubble and burnt-out buildings and the places where 643 people lost their lives on that fateful day.
+Visit the museum to learn all the details about what happened during the events and then explore the village at your leisure with its rubble and burnt-out buildings and the places where 643 people lost their lives on that fateful day.

 All of our guests have visited here and highly recommend it.